corentin-c/SpotifyAutoPatcher/README.md

 - Launch Spotify Auto Patcher
 - Click on "Start"
 - Wait for the processing to finish
-- Uninstall the Spotify version of the play store
+- Click ok when asked to uninstall the existing store version of Spotify
-- Go back to the app and click on the "Install" button (down arrow)
+- Click ok to install the patched version
 - Make sure to disable auto updates from the Google play store
 - Enjoy !